Quest to the Pacific Northwest - Talkeetna, Alaska

 Monday we departed from Anchorage to head north via bus to the Princess Lodge at McKinley, just outside the town of Talkeetna.
 On this trip, Princess handles all the luggage for you, which is fantastic, but it means that you have to put your bag outside the door for pickup at 6 or 7 am each day of travel.
 That essentially means that you pack the night before and put your bags out before you turn in and have to carry any toiletries you need for the morning in your day bag.
 Not ideal, but we have all managed.
 Today, we had to put bags out by 6 am.

 In this crew, I am the only early riser, so I have been waking up around 640 and reading, eating breakfast, and walking around the grounds.
 In Anchorage, I walked down to Resolution Park which overlooks the Cook Inlet.
 Pretty views of the surrounding mountain range, and a huge tide that leaves miles of mud flats at low tide.
 Met up with the rest of the crew as we boarded the bus for 3 hr drive North.
-Tom and I listened to an audio book so we could keep our eyes on the scenery.
+We listened to an audio book so we could keep our eyes on the scenery.
 Our driver told some great stories about his encounters with bears and moose.

 We arrived at the lodge and grabbed a quick to go lunch before hopping on the shuttle for an hour long ride to the town of Talkeetna, where all of the excursions are based.
 It was frustrating because we had driven near Talkeetna on the way in, and had we been in our own car, not the group tour, transport would be much more efficient.
 The views of the mountains from the lodge were outstanding and there are several hiking trails around the property.